All Episodes

 He's a spiritual caliph.

-He advocates for separation of mosques and state, gender equity.
+He advocates for separation of mosque and state, gender equity.

-And just like when General Al Sisi of Egypt spoke out against radical Islamists, it was a it was a risky and he may ultimately one day even lose his life over it.
+And just like when General al-Sisi of Egypt spoke out against radical Islamists, it was a risky—he may ultimately one day even lose his life over it.

-I mean I took a lot of courage from to speak out and and talk about what he saw as the internal problems of religion.
+I mean, I took a lot of courage from him to speak out and talk about what he saw as the internal problems of religion.

-And I think there's no question there are there are internal problems, but there are there are people who are trying to fight against that, who are trying to push against this tidal wave of radicalization which is kind of which is beginning to really engulf a lot of Islam.
+And I think there's no question there are internal problems, but there are people who are trying to fight against that, who are trying to push against this tidal wave of radicalization, which is kind of, which is beginning to really engulf a lot of Islam.

 Not all of it, obviously.

-But it is the w it is the number one clear and present danger of the world because we see radical Islamic terrorism all around the world now.
+But it is the number one clear and present danger of the world because we see radical Islamic terrorism all around the world now.

-It is and we see ISIS and we see Al Qaeda and we see the Muslim Brotherhood, and we see Hezbollah, and we see Hamas, and we see you know all of these different, you know, offshoots.
+And we see ISIS and we see Al-Qaeda and we see the Muslim Brotherhood and we see Hezbollah and we see Hamas and we see all of these different offshoots.

 And they have declared war against us as evidenced in the United States and all throughout Europe, all the different attacks that have taken place.

-You know, by like the keep in mind that that the really the number one export of of the Saudi country is not necessarily oil, but really radicalism.
+Keep in mind that really the number one export of the Saudi country is not necessarily oil, but really radicalism.

-If you look at around the world, the amount of money they're putting toward building out uh uh mosques that are preaching radicalism, uh it's it's it's very scary.
+If you look at around the world, the amount of money they're putting toward building out mosques that are preaching radicalism, it's very scary.

-And I think and by the way, you make that point about about terrorism and and the fact that there have been no attacks, right, by anybody from these seven countries.
+And I think, and by the way, you make that point about the terrorism and the fact that there have been no attacks, right, by anybody from these seven countries.

-Do we not forget that just last year, late last year, there were two attacks from two Somali immigrants, one in Ohio State and one at Minneapolis.
+Do we not forget that just last year, late last year, there were two attacks from two Somali immigrants, one in Ohio State and one at Imminis?

 I've gone through all of these incidents.

-You know, and there are sixteen countries where if you're Jewish or have a Jewish passport, there are Muslim majority countries that you can't get in.
+You know, and there are 16 countries where if you're Jewish or have a Jewish passport, there are Muslim-majority countries that you can't get in.

 Of course.

-So uh you know, uh you talk about extreme vetting or a religious litmus test or is uh Jewish ban, that's that's real.
+So, you know, you talk about extreme vetting or a religious litmus test or a Jewish ban.

-But uh and I want to ask uh uh Mr. Rashid, I want to ask you this.
+And I want to ask, Mr. Rashid, I want to ask you this.

 Yeah.